 For best results, I preheat a large dutch oven over medium-high heat.
 Then I add the oil and the Rouladen.
 The goal is to brown them.
 With kitchen tongs, I turn them every so often.
 Once they’re nice and brown, I remove them from the dutch oven and place them on a plate.

 To the same dutch oven, I add all the vegetables and sautee them for about 5 minutes while stirring them occasionally.

 Making the braising liquid:

-To the vegetables, I add about 1 cup of red wine and let it cook down a bit.
+To the vegetables, I add about 1 cup of red wine, scraping the browned bits off the bottom of the pot.
+I like to cook this down a bit.
 Then I add the Rouladen back to the dutch oven, add another good cup of stock or bouillon or enough to cover the Rouladen at least by half.

 Braising the Rouladen:

 I put a lid on the dutch oven and place it in the oven to braise the Rouladen at 320˚F for about 90 minutes.
 Then I like to check for doneness.
 If the meat is very tender, the Rouladen are done.
 If not, I return them to the oven for a bit longer.